Last updated on January 1st, 2022; Published on January 1st, 2021

 At the time of this writing, the Nairobi Arboretum charged an entrance fee of Ksh50 and Ksh20 for adults and children respectively.
 The new fee as of January 2021 is ksh65 for adults.
 It is the same as the car park fee.
 Children pay ksh27.

 This is one of the few places in Kenya that charges the same fee for citizens, residents and foreigners.
 The fee can be paid at the gate only via Mpesa or a card.

 From a few reviews I have seen online, the card option is not always available, making it somewhat difficult for foreigners who do not have Mpesa set up to gain access.
 I think this is worth taking into consideration if you plan to visit the Nairobi Arboretum since the centre does not accept cash.

-In addition to the entrance fee, the Nairobi Arboretum charges an extra Ksh1,322 and Ksh3,306 ((updated for 2021) for photography and videography respectively.
-You may however, take pictures with your smartphones for free.
+In addition to the entrance fee, the Nairobi Arboretum charges an extra Ksh1,322 and Ksh3,306 ((updated for 2021 and 2022) for photography and videography respectively.
+You may, however, take pictures with your smartphones for free.

 An Afternoon Picnic at the Nairobi Arboretum

 The first time I went picnicking in Nairobi, I visited Paradise Lost in Kiambu County.
 Our next picnic location was at the Karura Forest (Sigiria Entrance).
 Because of its proximity, the Nairobi Arboretum has become a favourite location of ours for picnics as well.

 Initially, I had overlooked picnicking here because it tends to get very crowded.
 At any given day, there are large groups of people exercising or just hanging around.
 The Arboretum is also a very popular place for prayer gatherings and it is not uncommon to find a large number of people praying loudly all around the park.